-The Indian Ocean to the south, the Pacific Ocean on the west, the Arctic Ocean to the north, and the Ural Mountains to the east, Asia is divided into six different regions and 57 countries each offering something unique to visitors.
+The Indian Ocean to the south, the Pacific Ocean to the west, the Arctic Ocean to the north, and the Ural Mountains to the east, Asia is divided into six different regions and 57 countries each offering something unique to visitors.

 The coldest of these regions, the North Asia Region is also known as Siberia.
 Covered with snow for most of the year, this area is inhabited by the fewest number of people.
 It is more known for its Siberian Tigers and Husky Dogs.
-In contrast, East Asia is the most populated of all parts of the continent, and China that falls in this region is the most populated country in the world.
+In contrast, East Asia is the most populated of all parts of the continent, and China which falls in this region is the most populated country in the world.
 Mandarin a key language of the area, is also the most spoken language in the world.

-Moving to Southwest Asia, generally referred to as the Middle East, this region is mostly covered by desert.
-This region spans the United Arab Emirates, Turkey, Iran, Jordan among others.
+Moving Southwest Asia, generally referred to as the Middle East, this region is mostly covered by desert.
+This region spans the United Arab Emirates, Turkey, Iran, and Jordan among others.
 It is also known as the ‘crossroads of the world’ considering three continents Asia, Africa, and Europe come together at this point.
-The Dead Sea located here is the world’s saltiest water body and is the lowest point on the Earth.
+The Dead Sea located here is the world’s saltiest water body and is the lowest point on Earth.

 With the tallest mountain peak in the world, Mount Everest in its embrace, the South Asian region of Asia has India – the largest country in this region with a population of over one billion people.
-Known for its diverse cultures, the countries in this part of Asia offer numerous architectural marvels and heritage sites.
+Known for their diverse cultures, the countries in this part of Asia offer numerous architectural marvels and heritage sites.

 The final region, Southeast Asia is made up of several island countries.
 The land of the rising sun- Japan and Indonesia are known to be leaders in manufacturing goods in this region.
 Owing to a great amount of rainfall here, it is one of the largest rice-producing areas in the world.